mkucz95/encrypted_ai_finance/websocket_project/README.md

 Each worker can be represented by two parts:
 1. the remote *websocket server worker* which holds the data and performs computations
 2. The part that lives on the `scheduler` - a proxy local to the scheduler called the *websocket client worker*

+To understand how some of the training and testing processes get carried out in parallel, it is useful to be acquainted with [TorchScript, a PyTorch implementation of JIT tracing and scripting](https://pytorch.org/docs/stable/jit.html#mixing-tracing-and-scripting) where python code is compiled into machine-executable code (and then potentially back into python) for performance and multi-processing reasons.

-## Use
+## How to Use

 1. run `python start_websocket_server.py` this creates (by default) three remote workers.
 This then also allocates the each remote worker's dataset, which in reality would already be contained on each respective worker.
-2.
+This works by calling `python run_websocket_server.py  *args` for each desired remote server worker.
+2. run `python run_websocket_client.py` to run the training by instantiating a model, creating a test set on a `testing worker` and then performing federated learning with model averaging.